 A loving true story from Grandma Margie

-When my grandson mason was 11, his mother died and he endured such sorrow.
-I was blessed to be able to help take care of him, a kind, good-hearted child.
-One day he came home from school, I asked him the usual question, “how was school today?”
-However, on this day, he didn’t give me the usual 12-year-old, “boring” response.
-Instead, he said that he made up a game and drew it in his notebook.
-After he showed it to me I took him to a craft store to help him buy supplies to make his game.
-We had fun making it and laughed a lot while playing it.
-It was music to my ears to hear him laugh!
+When Mason was 11, his mother tragically died and he endured great sorrow.
+I was blessed to be able to help take care of this kind, good-hearted child, smart young man.
+One day he came home from school and I asked him the usual question, “how was school today?”
+However, on this day, he didn’t give me the usual 12-year-old “boring” response.
+Instead, he said that he made up a new game and drew it in his notebook.

-Joyfully, on the EXACT date of Mason’s 18th birthday after 6 years of trying, rejections, improvements, help from Charles and Steve, and a never-give-up will many games arrived.
-Approximately 250 games were sent to my home (which I stored under beds, in the basement, on top of cabinets, under tables, and in every room.
+I stored under beds, in the basement, on top of cabinets, under tables, and in every room.
 My house is tastefully decorated in matching brown-box décor.)
-Shuffled Ink stored the remaining750 games.
+Shuffled Ink stored the remaining games.
 I asked Charles if he would attend the Game Show Convention in Columbus, Ohio, near my home.
 I even offered (tried to bribe him) to make him my homemade meatballs and lasagna if he would come to the convention to help sell Mason’s games.
 Unfortunately, Covid postponed the convention, and Charles could not attend.
 (Not attending was probably a good thing for Charles because after tasting my authentic Italian cooking, he would have owed me, instead of my owing him for the work done.
 Ha ha ha)

-Mason and I have tried to sell games in Ohio.
-Family, friends, former coworkers, coaches, and others have purchased games.
+Mason and I have tried to sell some games in Ohio to family, friends, former coworkers, coaches, and others and we have made just a few sales.
 I’ve set up tables at bazaars and have been given wonderful feedback from buyers, several returning for multiple copies saying that the game is so much fun to play.
 “March Madness Meets Basketball Monopoly” is the phrase that one return buyer coined for Mason’s game.
 Players compete to win their teams’ brackets and also travel around the outer game squares earning and losing money which will be needed later for the Championship Game where players use their skills to shoot mini baskets.

 About Shuffled Ink